Ampleness of Schur powers of cotangent bundles and k-hyperbolicity: Ampleness, Schur bundles and flag bundles

 \subsection{Ampleness}

 For the theory of ample line bundles, we refer to~\cite{Laz}.
 We briefly recall here Hartshorne's point of view on ampleness of vector bundles.
-A vector bundle $E$ over a variety $M$ is said \textsl{ample} if the (dual) tautological line bundle $\O_{\P(E^{\vee})}(1)$ is ample on $\P(E^{\vee})$, the projective bundle of lines in $E^\vee$.
-Let $\pi\colon \P(E^{\vee}) \to M$ be the natural projection.
-By Bott's formula~\cite{Bott}, one has that for $m\geq 1$
+Note however that we will rather deal with subspaces than with quotients in our exposition.